 Restricted airflow is the most common reason why air conditioners have longer cycles or don’t stop working.
 If the condenser coil or the air filters in your unit are clogged or blocked, then your unit isn’t generating cool air.
 Since this cool air is not generated, it isn’t detected by the sensors, and your unit is working continuously.

-You should call for an AC service in Chaska, MN, to do a thorough check.
+You should call for an AC Repair in Eden Prairie, MN, to do a thorough check.
 However, there is a DIY fix for this.
 You can solve this issue by cleaning both your coils and the air filter inside your unit.

 How do you clean the coils?